CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Implementation

 \item \textbf{\texttt{DECRYPT\_SHARE}$(i, ct)$}: accepts a ciphertext of a Shamir share from dropped client $i$, decrypts the shared secret set from Secure Storage, derives the appropriate encryption key $k^{\text{enc}}_{ji}$ via HKDF, decrypts the share using AES-128-GCM, and returns the plaintext share $\sigma_{i \to j}$ to the Normal World.

 \item \textbf{\texttt{PEEK\_COUNTER}}: returns the current value of $C$ without modifying any state, enabling the Normal World daemon to verify round synchronisation. \end{itemize}

 We employ AES-128-CTR as the PRG.
-By utilizing the RK3399's ARMv8 Crypto Extensions through the \texttt{mbedTLS} ARMv8-CE path configured in OP-TEE 4.4.0, the TA achieves hardware-accelerated throughput exceeding 1.5\,GB/s.
-This extreme throughput is critical because generating $N-1$ separate PRG streams of length $D$ with rejection sampling creates substantial memory pressure, and hardware AES minimizes the TEE time attributable to mask generation.
+By utilizing the RK3399's ARMv8 Crypto Extensions through the stock \texttt{mbedTLS} ARMv8-CE path configured in OP-TEE 4.4.0, the TA achieves a stable hardware-accelerated throughput of $\approx 1.26$\,GB/s.
+Because $p = 2^{31}-1$ is a Mersenne prime, the TA masks each 32-bit chunk with \texttt{0x7FFFFFFF} before field reduction, which lowers the rejection-sampling rate to $1/2^{31}$ rather than removing the rejection step itself (the data-dependent branch is retained; see Section~\ref{sec:sec:sidechannel}).
+This optimization halves the keystream volume compared to naive 32-bit rejection, allowing the TA to compute the heavy $O(N)$ mask generation entirely within the sub-100\,ms active window.

 The TA binary size is 48 KB (compiled with \texttt{-Os}).
 The Secure World runtime memory footprint (stack, heap, session context) is 18 KB.